- Places to Explore

 - Fodor's Choice

-The tiny city center is immediately captivating.
-Part of the charm is doubtless the emerald green Llubljanica River that winds its way slowly through the Old Town, providing a focal point and the perfect backdrop to the cafés and restaurants that line the banks.
-Partly, too, it's the aesthetic tension between the stately baroque houses along the river and the white neoclassical, modern, and Secessionist set pieces that dot the streets and bridges everywhere.
-Meticulously designed pillars, orbs, and obelisks lend the city an element of whimsy, a feeling of good cheer that's immediately infectious.
-And part of the credit goes to the Ljubljaners themselves, who on a warm summer evening can be counted on to come out and party in force.
-It's a place that's meant to be enjoyed.
+The city center is immediately captivating, with one of the most beautiful small urban areas in Europe.
+Part of the charm is doubtless the crystalline Ljubljanica River that winds its way through the Old Town, providing a focal point and the perfect backdrop to the cafés and restaurants that line the banks.
+Partly, too, it's the beautifully restored baroque and neoclassical houses that line the riverbanks, streets, and many squares of the old city.
+There are few modern additions and those that have been added are frequently the work of internationally recognized architects.
+Meticulously designed pillars, orbs, and obelisks lend the city an element of whimsy and a feeling of good cheer that's immediately infectious.
+And part of the credit goes to the Ljubljaners themselves.
+It is a young city, with an average age of just over 30, and despite the obvious attention Ljubljaners have given to restoring and preserving the historic center of the city, it has a youthful and forward-looking atmosphere.

 In truth, Ljubljana has always viewed itself as something special.
 Even when it was part of the former Yugoslavia, the city was considered a center of alternative music and arts.
-This was especially true during the 1980s, when it became the center of the Yugoslav punk movement.
-The band Laibach, noted for mocking nationalist sentiments, and the absurdist conceptual-art group Neue Slowenische Kunst (NSK) both have their roots here.
+Contemporary art enthusiasts still recognize Ljubljana as an important center of cutting edge creativity.

-The romantic heart of the Old Town dates back centuries.
+The heart of the Old Town dates back centuries.
 The earliest settlement was founded by the Romans and called Emona.
-Much of it was destroyed by the Huns under Attila, though a section of the walls and a complex of foundations—complete with mosaics—can still be seen today.
+A section of the walls and a complex of foundations—complete with mosaics—can still be seen today.
 In the 12th century, a new settlement, Laibach, was built on the right bank of the river, below Castle Hill, by the dukes of Carniola.
-In 1335, the Habsburgs gained control of the region, and it was they who constructed the existing castle fortification system.
+In 1335, the Habsburgs gained control of the region, and it was they who constructed the castle fortification system, part of which is still there.

-The 17th century saw a period of baroque building, strongly influenced by currents in Austria and Italy.
-Walk along the cobblestones of the Mestni trg (Town Square) and the Stari trg (Old Square) to see Ljubljana at its best, from the colored baroque town houses with their steeply pitched tile roofs to Francesco Robba's delightful Fountain of the Three Carniolan Rivers.
+The 17th and 18th centuries saw an increase of baroque architecture, strongly influenced by movements in Austria and Italy.
+Walk along the cobblestones of the Mestni trg (Town Square) and the Stari trg (Old Square) to see the oldest part of Ljubljana, with its colored baroque town houses and Francesco Robba's delightful Fountain of the Three Carniolan Rivers.

 For a brief period, from 1809 to 1813, Ljubljana was the capital of Napoléon's Illyrian Provinces.
-In 1849, once again under the Habsburgs, Ljubljana was linked to Vienna and Trieste by rail.
-The city developed into a major center of commerce, industry, and culture, and the opera house, national theater, national museum, and the first hotels came into existence.
+In 1849 Ljubljana was linked to Vienna and Trieste by rail and the city developed into a center of commerce, industry, and culture, with the opera house, national theater, national museum, and the city’s first hotels coming into existence.

-In 1895 much of the city was devastated by an earthquake.
-The reconstruction work that followed was carried out in florid Viennese Secessionist style.
-Many of the palatial four-story buildings that line Miklošičeva, such as the Grand Hotel Union, date from this period.
+In 1895 part of the old city was devastated by an earthquake.
+The reconstruction work that followed was carried out in a style reminiscent of the Viennese Historismus and Secessionist architecture.
+Many of the imposing buildings that line Miklošičeva, such as the Grand Hotel Union, date from this period.

 The Tito years saw increased industrialization.
-The population of Ljubljana tripled, and vast factory complexes, high-rise apartments, and modern office buildings extended into the suburbs.
+The population of Ljubljana tripled, leaving many agrarian villages all but abandoned, and vast factory complexes, high-rise apartments, and modern office buildings extended into the suburbs.

 Ljubljana at a Glance